Understanding the National Park Senior Pass Rate Increase

 There are fee-free days for all visitors several times a year.
-Check here for a list of fee-free days in 2017.
+Check here for a list of fee-free days.
 Free passes are also available for U.S. citizens or permanent residents with permanent disabilities and volunteers who have completed 250 service hours.

 These rate increases will help the National Park Service improve visitor experiences and recreation opportunities across the land.
 For further information on these recent updates, head to the National Park Service website.

 Have other questions about the pass or about your pass in particular?
 The official pass program is run by USGS.
 For any other information about the America the Beautiful National Parks and Federal Recreational Lands Pass, contact 1-888-ASK-USGS and press 3.
 (888-275-8747, option 3), or [email protected]

 The National Park Foundation is driven by the generous financial support of our donors and members.
 Working together, we have a powerful impact on our treasured national parks.